Bergen County Post-Judgment Modification Lawyer

 - Evidence of a parent’s drug or alcohol abuse or child abuse

-If you need a change to child support or another court order, call 201-500-8914 to schedule a free phone consultation with the experienced family law lawyers at Schepisi & McLaughlin, P.A.
+If you need a change to child support or another court order, call 201-500-8914 to schedule a phone consultation with the experienced family law lawyers at Schepisi & McLaughlin, P.A.
 We work with clients throughout Bergen County and all of northern New Jersey.

 Committed To Your Cause

 Our lawyers will take the time to fully understand your situation and objectives and provide a straightforward assessment of the likelihood it is possible to obtain a post-judgment modification.
 Parties often reach agreement to modification orders without litigation, but we are always prepared to advocate aggressively for our clients in court if necessary.

 We also represent clients who wish to prevent their child’s other parent from relocating.
 In these cases, the court considers the best interests of the child as well as the impact a move will have on the child’s relationship with the non relocating parent.

 Because it can take several months or more to obtain court approval, it is important to initiate a modification request as early as possible.

 Even if divorced or separated parties agree to terms regarding modified court orders on their own, it is important to obtain court approval for the changes.
 If you don’t, a party who originally agrees to changes could change his or her mind and require the other party to adhere to the original court order.